The Travel Guide to the Peninsula de Nicoya, Costa Rica, with detailed Maps, Hotels and Tourist Information

 bumpy gravel road from Playa Naranjo to Paquera.

 Other tracks interconnecting the northern with the southern province are only seasonally or not at all driveable with a car.
 See » Driving from Manzanillo to Playa Coyote.

 No direct bus connects the popular tourist destinations of Samara, Nosara or Tamarindo in the north with the beaches in the south, Montezuma, Mal Pais and Santa Teresa.
-There is even a gap in the public transportation system as no bus at all serves the 17 km stretch of jungle road between Rio Grande and Naranjo.
+And there is no public bus at all serving the 17 km stretch of jungle road between Rio Grande and Naranjo.